mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

       end
     end

-Yup, it’s pretty simple with ActiveRecord.
-Just toss in our own valid? method and we’re done.
+Yup, it's pretty simple with ActiveRecord.
+Just toss in our own valid? method and we're done.
 With DataMapper, things are a touch more complicated, but not difficult, and buy you the full power of dm-validations:

     class Event